zmylalala/Cryptopunks_Analysis/README.md

 smart contract address
 Regular transactions refer to transfers that only involve Ether, the native token of Ethereum, and do not involve calls to contracts or transactions with other tokens in Ethereum.
-The data in regular transactions can be roughly divided into four blocks: transaction hash, time, etc. belong to the transaction index (index), which provides information to locate the transaction.
+The data in regular transactions can be roughly divided into four blocks: transaction hash, time, etc. belong to the transaction index, which provides information to locate the transaction.
 The transaction amount specifically refers to the amount of Ether transferred.
 The sender and receiver of the transaction are each other's counterparties in this transaction.
 The consumption of gas fees is the transaction cost that the sender of this transaction needs to bear.